AOskari/Parliament-Project/README.md

 ```

 # WorkManager
-A WorkManager is applied in the MainActivity for regular updates to the SQLite database.
+A WorkManager is applied to the MainActivity for regular updates to the SQLite database.
 ```
 // Applying a periodic work request to the WorkManager, which updates the database once a day.